open-formulieren/open-forms/docs/configuration/authentication/oidc_org.rst

 2. The member gets redirected to the login flow of the OpenID Connect provider where the member logs in.
 3. After completion of the OpenID Connect provider login the member is redirected back to the form in Open Forms.
 4. The member is now logged into Open Forms and can proceed to complete the form.
-5. Open Forms optionally stores a configurable "Employee ID" claim from the OIDC user-info on both the submission as the created user.
+5. Open Forms optionally stores the employee ID (from the OIDC claims) on the user record _and_ the form submission.

 .. _configuration_authentication_oidc_org_appgroup: